 The legal requirements for equating the examination certificate and state recognition as a farrier are set out in the Ordinance on Equating Examination Certificates Acquired Outside the Scope of the German Farriery Act or Abroad with Examination Certificates According to the German Farriery Ordinance and Taking Account of Them in State Recognition (Farriery Recognition Ordinance - HufBeschlAnerkennV).

-1. equalization of an examination certificate according to § 2 Abs.
+1. equivalency of an examination certificate according to § 2 Abs.
 2 HufBeschl-AnerkennV

-- You have an examination certificate from a foreign country which is listed in Annex 1 to § 2 Para.
+- You have an examination certificate from abroad which is listed in Annex 1 to § 2 Para.
 2 HufBeschl-AnerkennV and

 - can prove that they have attended a regulated and relevant training course of at least two years.